Frequently Asked Questions

 How do I get a key fob for the Waterstone Pool?

-To obtain a key fob for the Waterstone Pool, please email a request to our KMC contacts:
+To obtain a key fob for the Waterstone Pool, please call KMC at (317) 558-5358 or email a request to our KMC contacts:

-Important notice: In the interest of safety, lifeguards may not leave their posts while on duty to admit residents who have forgotten key fobs.
+Important notice: In the interest of safety, lifeguards may not leave their posts while on duty to admit residents who have forgotten a key fob.

 What are the Waterstone Pool rules?

-The rules for the Waterstone Pool can be found on the Miscellaneous Forms & Docs page or via the KMC Connect/Frontsteps portal (waterstonehoa.frontsteps.com) in the Documents > Community Documents section.
+The rules for the Waterstone Pool can be found on the Miscellaneous Forms & Docs page of the website or via the KMC Connect/Frontsteps portal (waterstonehoa.frontsteps.com) in the Documents > Community Documents section.

 Important!
 Use of the Waterstone Pool is restricted to Waterstone homeowners and their guests.
 Homeowners must accompany their guests at all times.